13 December 2023

 Having the default application disconnect every 10 minutes was a hassle.
 It took some time to find a work-around, though the combination of PuTTY and WinSCP is better than the default SSH-in-browser application.

 Cost managment is a concern.
-It would be easy to incur significant, expected fees if the cloud computing service is not managed carefully.
+It would be easy to incur significant, unexpected fees if the cloud computing service is not managed carefully.
 Nonetheless, with close monitoring, using a virtual machine can be a cost-effective way to gain access to computing resources that are not be available locally.
 The flexible configuration of a virtual machine is also useful.

 Using a dedicated optimization service, like NEOS Server, requires less setup and management, and it has the advantage of having access to a wide range of solvers.
 But if you need more control over the available resources, then cloud computing is a viable and cost-effective tool.